Building a modern business - Month 1 - Getting this started

 They love their marginal gains, and quite frankly, so do I.

 Any positive gain, no matter how small, can compound later on to generate much larger results.
-It’s this approach I am looking to harness in creating my own business.
+It’s this approach I am looking to harness in starting a business.

 As I mentioned before, I’m a web developer by trade working with WordPress for the past 5 or so years.
-This means I have been able to get one of the key things sorted when launching a modern, online business.
+This means I have been able to get one of the key things sorted when starting a business.
 The website.

 But, I didn’t use WordPress for this particular site.
 I used GatsbyJS as it is a framework I have been playing with in my spare time.
 The main benefit of Gatsby is the out-of-the-box performance they offer compared to traditional PHP driven sites.
 Generally, Gatsby-powered sites achieve high 90’s Google Lighthouse scores.
 Particularly on mobile.